Survivor's Guilt and Bladder Cancer: the Unseen Weight

 We talk about survivors' guilt often in my Adolescent and Young Adult (AYA) Cancer Support group.
 Whether sharing good news or even ringing the bell to signal the end of treatment can be very difficult when you know that someone else may never have that chance.

 One of the most encouraging things I've learned from the support group is to not minimize your experience because someone could have it worse.
 Cancer sucks.
 There is no "good" cancer experience.
 I try to not dwell on the idea that I am not allowed to celebrate my good luck, because someone else may not be as fortunate.

 Losing a dear friend

 We were both in separate hospitals at the same time fighting with all our might, but as I began to improve, he got worse.
 He succumbed to his cancer in March of 2020.
 I have struggled with the question of why.
 Why did I, who had a more severe diagnosis live, when he should have by all accounts had a better chance.
-Why did I live when he died?

-Cancer doesn't have a why
+Bladder cancer doesn't have a why

-Survivor’s guilt is an unfortunate part of the cancer experience.
+Survivors' guilt is an unfortunate part of the cancer experience.
 We may wonder and ask ourselves why often, but cancer doesn't have a why.
 We will never really know why it strikes down one person and spares another.

 Have you taken our In America survey yet?